hpcloud/stackato-service-couchdb/README.md

 ## Install to supervisord

-Supervisord monitors, starts, and stops all Stackato processes, and will need to have configuration files for the 'echo_gateway' and 'echo_node' processes.
+Supervisord monitors, starts, and stops all Stackato processes, and will need to have configuration files for the 'couchdb_gateway' and 'couchdb_node' processes.
 These supervisord config files can be found in the 'stackato-conf' directory.